jestebanzapata/design-patterns/README.md

 ## Structural

-Structural patterns are responsible to assemble objects and mage large strcutures in a efficient and flexbile way, patterns like: Composite, Bridge, amon others.
+Structural patterns are responsible to assemble objects and mage large strcutures in a efficient and flexbile way, patterns like: Composite, Facade, adapter, bridge, among others.

 Here we have one example: